Buttons provide a standard mechanism for users to move around an app and to select and submit their choice of options.

 The Button component has several preset options that can be loaded.

 - The Button component comes with a default preset look.

 - Using the ‘Properties Inspector’ you can manually change many properties of the button.

 - To change the button graphics you can use the digital assets you have created and stored in the App’s ‘Resources Folder’ /’images’ folder.
 You could have designed background textures, background images, blocks of color, graphics, logos or any branded designs.

 - Text style, color, size and content can be customized to your requirements.

 - You can add an icon you have designed to the button as well.
 You can position it, reduce its scale and adjust its properties as required.

-- Use the Actions tab to add ‘On Press’, ‘On Down’, ‘On Up’ actions to your button
+- Use the Actions tab to add Actions to any of the following events set on the Button Component: ‘On Press’, ‘On Down’, ‘On Up’.

 Properties for Button Component

 |Name||When components are placed on a page they appear highlighted blue in the scene tree and can be renamed by double clicking in this panel and typing the new name.
 Components can also be set to be visible/invisible on the page, using the ‘eye’ icon on this panel.|